mizhael-dev/MyRPG/extra_context/how to change buttons.md

+# How to find a button tempalte in React+Tailwind

+Search for button text, you will find {renderSkillButton('side_slash', '➡️', 'bg-blue-600 hover:bg-blue-700')}
+Then search for "const renderSkillButton ="
+OR "function renderSkillButton"

+Quick Reference:
+What you see in the code | What to search for | Where it takes you

+{renderSkillButton('side_slash', ...)} | const renderSkillButton = | Line 75 - function definition with all styling

+<LineSelectionModal isOpen={...} /> | function LineSelectionModal or export function LineSelectionModal | The component file with its styling

+<button className="..." /> | Just look at that line | Styling is right there inline

 # How to Change Action Buttons

 This guide explains where action buttons are defined and how to modify their heights, padding, and margins.